 For most skating applications, a top-mounted longboard will provide the best balance of stability and maneuverability.
 Their mid-sized trucks have the ability to ride higher off the ground and allow for greater stability at high speeds or while carrying added weight.

 However, when your preference is for a lower center of gravity, such as when you’re riding technical terrain or pushing yourself around town, the drop through longboard is the right choice.
-I’ll get into more details in the next sections.
+I’ll get into more detail in the next sections.

 Table of Contents

-Top Mount Vs Drop Through Longboard Comparison
+Top Mount Vs. Drop Through Longboard Comparison

 Drop Through Longboards